aimeos/map/README.md

 * @param string `$name` Method name
 * @param array&#60;mixed&#62; `$params` List of parameters
-* @return mixed Result from called function
+* @return mixed Result from called function or new map with results from the element methods

 Calls a custom method added by [Map::method()](#method).
 The called method has access to the internal array by using `$this->items`.